 Well, yes, it does.
 Developing deafness before old age is uncommon.
 Usually, hearing issues are a symptom of another condition, like an infection or damaged eardrum, that can be fixed with the right treatment.
 But, that doesn’t mean that it never happens.
 Some young, otherwise healthy adults find that following an accident or illness, their hearing is impaired.
 Hearing loss can be partial or total, short-term or permanent, but it is always hard to adjust to.

 Fortunately, nowadays there are cutting-edge hearing aids for everyone, and with so many options available, help is always at hand.
 But, a loss of any sense is sure to be challenging, even with the right treatment.
-Let’s take a look at some of the ways that you can adjust to life with a hearing aid.
+Let’s take a look at some of the ways that you can adjust to life with a hearing aid with our 6 top tips.

-Often, when we’re struggling with our hearing, we isolate ourselves.
-We’re worried that we won’t be able to understand people or that we won’t be able to keep up with our friend’s conversations.
+Often, when we are struggling with our hearing, we isolate ourselves.
+We are worried that we won’t be able to understand people or that we won’t be able to keep up with our friend’s conversations.
 We can’t imagine that life will ever be the same, and we might be scared of noisy locations and events.
-You might worry more if you’ve been living with some level of deafness for a time without help.
+You might worry more if you have been living with some level of deafness for a time without help.

 Your family and friends will be fantastic if you let them in.
 But, they’ll never really understand what you are going through, or the life that you now lead.
 This in itself can be isolating.
 So, why not find people that do understand you?
 There might be a support group in your local area, and even if there isn’t, or you don’t want to meet in person, there are online groups that you can join.
 Reach out to other people in your circumstances online and create a support network.
 In the future, you might find that you are the person helping others adjust to life with a hearing aid.